cameronstanley/go-reddit/README.md

 // Retrives a listing of default subreddits client.GetDefaultSubreddits()

-// Retrives a listing of hot articles for the "news" subreddit client.GetHotArticles("news")
+// Retrives a listing of hot links for the "news" subreddit client.GetHotLinks("news")
 ````